Diagnostic Fit Call

 30 minutes, focused

-A fast read on the real issue
+A fast read on the right diagnostic rung

 A practical next step